MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

         > - Storage Blob Data Owner
         > - Storage Blob Data Contributor

-   - **Enable private link** (for Azure resource or subscription connections).
+   - **Enable private link** (for Azure resource or subscription connections) if you want to ingest data using an Azure Private link.
 For more information, see [What is Azure Private Link?](/azure/private-link/private-link-overview).

 1. Select **Next**.
 1. Change any of the following: